Configure an Aruba Instant AP

 What's Pareto Anywhere?

-Pareto Anywhere is open source middleware that makes sense of who/what is where/how, in any physical space, in real time.
+Pareto Anywhere is open source IoT middleware that makes sense of who/what is where/how, in any physical space, in real time.

 Aruba Instant only?